narendrans/dremio-snowflake/README.md

 * JDBC URL
     * Ex: `jdbc:snowflake://<account_name>.snowflakecomputing.com/?param1=value&param2=value`.
 [More details](https://docs.snowflake.net/manuals/user-guide/jdbc-configure.html).
 * Username, Password
-    * The username and password with which you want to connect to Snowflake
+    * The username and password with which you want to connect to Snowflake.
+Password is not needed if you want to use a PEM file.
+In that case you can use a JDBC string like below (The pem must exist on all the nodes)
+    `jdbc:snowflake://account.us-east-1.snowflakecomputing.com?warehouse=compute_wh&private_key_file=/Users/naren/Desktop/rsa_key.pem`

 ## Development